Anthropomorphism: In science

 The study of great apes in their own environment and in captivity (Note: In 1946, Hebb wrote: "A thoroughgoing attempt to avoid anthropomorphic description in the study of temperament was made over a two-year period at the Yerkes laboratories.
 All that resulted was an almost endless series of specific acts in which no order or meaning could be found.
 On the other hand, by the use of frankly anthropomorphic concepts of emotion and attitude one could quickly and easily describe the peculiarities of individual animals...
 Whatever the anthropomorphic terminology may seem to imply about conscious states in chimpanzee, it provides an intelligible and practical guide to behavior.") has changed attitudes to anthropomorphism.
 In the 1960s the three so-called "Leakey's Angels", Jane Goodall studying chimpanzees, Dian Fossey studying gorillas and Biruté Galdikas studying orangutans, were all accused of "that worst of ethological sins – anthropomorphism".
 The charge was brought about by their descriptions of the great apes in the field; it is now more widely accepted that empathy has an important part to play in research.

 De Waal has written: "To endow animals with human emotions has long been a scientific taboo.
 But if we do not, we risk missing something fundamental, about both animals and us."
 Alongside this has come increasing awareness of the linguistic abilities of the great apes and the recognition that they are tool-makers and have individuality and culture.

 Writing of cats in 1992, veterinarian Bruce Fogle points to the fact that "both humans and cats have identical neurochemicals and regions in the brain responsible for emotion" as evidence that "it is not anthropomorphic to credit cats with emotions such as jealousy".

+Philosopher Lewis White Beck discerns an anthropomorphic mindset in the search for extraterrestrial intelligence, noting: "To believe that there are societies elsewhere bent upon and capable of communicating with us is not only to be anthropomorphic; even worse, it is to believe that civilizations elsewhere are like one civilization that has existed on only a small portion of this earth for only a few hundred years."
+In Beck's view, such anthropomorphism evolved because modern scientists, "have invariably assigned favorable probabilities to unknown but limiting conditions.
+Though they have insistently warned against the dangers of anthropomorphism, their models have been inescapably anthropomorphic."